Watering the Musical Seed: The Musical Journey of a Black Actor-Musician

 Now, I found it difficult deciding on what to name this blog, the experiences of black artists are not all the same.
 Neither do my experiences speak for the Afro-Caribbean diaspora.
-But, in my artistic journey and in meeting many black artists whom I have had the privilege to call friends, I have found many similarities in how we have arrived where we are.
+But, in my artistic journey and in meeting many black artists whom I have had the privilege to call friends, I have found many similarities in how we have arrived at where we are.
 I'd like to speak about my journey and enlighten others of those same experiences.

 I’m a Black Actor-Musician (Black not BAME) and a first-generation immigrant.
 Music was, like for many others, integral in my upbringing - this is not something I realised until I started training.Being raised around both a Muslim and pentecostal environment as well as a large extended family from all around Africa, my musical diet was one rich in diversity and it sowed the seeds for an innate musicality.

 Many of my Afro-Caribbean friends also grew up with the music their parents listened to, whether that was the Big Band blast of Fela Kuti or the sultry tones of Dennis Brown, I see those influences in how they play and within the rhythmic approach they have to their music.
 Later on in life, my sister raised me on RnB, Grime, and Hip Hop which then evolved into a taste in Jazz and Neo-soul.
 Most forms of modern music can be traced back to black roots.
 All of these genres have influenced how I listen to and make music today.

-Watering the seed
+Watering the Seed

 Your preconceived ideas of the African musical church service is everything you're thinking and more.
 Every church varies but the bright keys, enthusiastic drummer and soulful singers tend to remain consistent between all of them.
 In my experience, add to this the very specific Nigerian guitar playing style, multiple congo players, bassists and so on and so forth.
 A ritual after church is the children playing around on the instruments, given free reign, those with the enthusiasm will spend ages trying to find what makes them tick, and if they're lucky their parents will nurture that enthusiasm usually in hope of benefiting the church in the future.

-Sheldon Greenland, Alexander bean, Michael Jeremiah, and myself (All professional black actor musos) are all products of this upbringing to different degrees.
+Sheldon Greenland, Alexander Bean, Michael Jeremiah and myself (all professional black actor musos) are all products of this upbringing to different degrees.

 But there are also those who come from a more classical background such as Chioma Uma whose background is that of a classical pianist, but she brings that innate building block of rhythm and soul into the way she constructs music all the time.
 Partnered with her perfect pitch and theoretical knowledge, she becomes a musical powerhouse.

-Training and reaping the seed
+Training and Reaping the Seed

-I felt completely out of my depth when I started training, coming from a very non-traditional musical background and with no thorough understanding of musical theory or trained ears at my disposal, the first year and a half felt like playing catch up in a race you didn't even know you were running.
+I felt completely out of my depth when I started training.
+I was coming from a very non-traditional musical background with no thorough understanding of music theory or trained ears at my disposal.
+The first year and a half felt like playing catch up in a race you didn't even know you were running.
 Of course, it's not a race, and even if it is, the only runner is yourself.

 One of my biggest breakthrough points was in my composition strands, lacking the confidence to play music let alone create it.
 I struggled initially but using the rhythm entry point I was able to really showcase a piece that was...me.
-I called it “ode to rhythm”.
+I called it “Ode to Rhythm”.
 I thought I was a genius.

-Making sure the flower doesn't die
+Making sure the Flower Doesn't Die

-The arts need to be funded, drama schools need to do proper community outreach and make their auditions accessible and space in the industry where we can all feel comfortable.
+The arts need to be funded, drama schools need to do proper community outreach and make their auditions accessible, a space must be made in the industry where we can all feel comfortable.
 But that's a piece for another day.

-Of course, None of this is exclusive to the Afro Caribbean diaspora but many of the aspects of my journey are shared with my kinfolk.
+Of course, none of this is exclusive to the Afro-Caribbean diaspora, but many of the aspects of my journey are shared with my kinfolk.

 There are curious, talented, and enthusiastic seeds out there waiting to flourish.